 Why does Art cheer for three baseball teams?
 Why does a chameleon change its colors and constantly scan their world?
 Why do we allow our hearts to be divided?
 Basically, it all comes down to fear.
 Let’s think about idols for a moment.
 Basically, there are two kinds of gods that they represent.
 One kind is worshiped or prayed to in order to get something, a good crop, wealth, etc. The other kind is worshiped out of fear that they will do something bad if not appeased.
 Fear is one of the primary ways our heart is divided.
 We are afraid of how someone may react, that they may reject us, or that they may make fun of us.
 Essentially our fear becomes an idol that dictates our behaviors and actions.
 Listen to Paul, “For we know that the Law is spiritual, but I am of flesh, sold into bondage to sin.
 For what I am doing, I do not understand; for I am not practicing what I would like to do, but I am doing the very thing I hate.
 But if I do the very thing I do not want to do, I agree with the Law, confessing that the Law is good.
 So now, no longer am I the one doing it, but sin which dwells in me.
 For I know that nothing good dwells in me, that is, in my flesh; for the willing is present in me, but the doing of the good is not.
 For the good that I want, I do not do, but I practice the very evil that I do not want.
 But if I am doing the very thing I do not want, I am no longer the one doing it, but sin which dwells in me.”
 (Romans 7:14–20, NASB95) As Paul demonstrates, bowing to our fears might even be without thought.
 A part of us knows the right thing to do but the other part almost automatically does the wrong thing.

 Our fears fuel our sin.
 Even if sin is pleasurable there is a motive of fear lurking in the background.
-Lets take the seven deadly sins as an example: anger, greed, sloth, pride, lust, envy, gluttony.
+Let’s take the seven deadly sins as an example: anger, greed, sloth, pride, lust, envy, gluttony.
 Allow me to propose some fears that motivate each sin.
 Anger and rage, fear of harm.
 This sin is all about protecting ourselves by using rage as a defense to blunt someone’s perceived threat or as a means of control in order to keep someone in check.
 Greed, fear of dependence.
 This sin fears that it will, on its own, never be able to meet its needs.
 It worries and frets.
 It’s not so much about money but about the power and independence that money provides.
 Sloth, fear of failure.
 Beyond simple laziness, sloth is more about not using the gifts, talents, and abilities that God has granted each one of us to their fullest extent.
 Think of the last servant in the parable of the talents.
 He buried his talent because he feared to fail.
 Pride, fear of rejection for being small and inconsequential.
-In order to overcome this fear a prideful person will overstate who they are, what they’ve done, or why it was important so that they are accepted or even worshiped.
+In order to overcome this fear, a prideful person will overstate who they are, what they’ve done, or why it was important so that they are accepted or even worshiped.
 Lust, fear of nothingness.
-It fears silence and sameness and desires to fill the emptiness of soul by charging the senses.
+It fears silence and sameness and desires to fill the emptiness of the soul by charging the senses.
 Lust is the one sin with tentacles into each of the other deadly sins.
 It will use any of the others as a means to fill the vacuum.
 Envy, fear of unfairness.
 While sometimes driven by pride, envy often looks at what others may have and thinks it unfair that they lack whatever it is.
 Some folks take envy to the extreme of preventing another to celebrate an achievement.
 Envy, of course, has a blind spot.
-Its ok If i has more than someone else, but they can’t have more than me.
+Its ok if I have more than someone else, but they can’t have more than me.
 Gluttony, fear of famine.
 Gluttony may be about food but it could be about other things as well.
-It’s fear is found in the philosophy of “eat, drink, and be merry for tomorrow we die.”
-Because it fears lack it consumes everything it can without thought of tomorrow or anyone else.
+Its fear is found in the philosophy of “eat, drink, and be merry for tomorrow we die.”
+Because it fears lack and it consumes everything it can without thought of tomorrow or anyone else.
 These are just suggestions.
 Why do we indulge in these sins?
 To escape our fears.

 Our fear fuels our faith.
 That doesn’t sound right, does it?
 Consider again the words of the psalmist – Unite my heart to fear Your name.
 The prayer of the psalmist was that his heart would be united, that it would be undivided in order to fear the name of the Lord.
 Every fear and phobia must be trumped by the fear of the Lord.
 Fear of rejection, fear of loss, fear of nothingness, fear of insignificance, fear of harm, fear of famine, fear of dependence must all become meaningless when compared to fearing God.
 In a way, that is the trouble with parts of today’s church.
 She has traded the fear of the Lord for the fear of being relevant and desired.